IoTForDevices/FY20-TTT/AZ-220/LABS/LAB06-Automatic-Enrollment-with-DPS.md

   ```
 - Take the ID Scope for DPS and save it for later use.
 - Copy the downloaded new-device.cert.pfx X.509 device certificate file to the /LabFiles directory
-- Using Visual Studio Code, open the /LabFiles folder and the SimulatedDevice.scproj file.
+- Using Visual Studio Code, in the /LabFiles folder for this lab, open the SimulatedDevice.scproj file.
 - Within the SimulatedDevice.csproj file, ensure the following block of XML exists within the <ItemGroup> tag of the file:
   ```xml
   <None Update="new-device.cert.pfx" CopyToOutputDirectory="PreserveNewest" />